-You can make these tasty low carb healthy cheeseburgers in less time than it would take you to go to the shop and buy ready-made ones.
+Low Carb Healthy Cheese Burgers can be prepared and cooked in less time than it would take you to go to the shop and buy ready-made ones.
+So why not?

 Packaged burgers are full of fillers and additives.
 Even ‘premium’ ones cannot beat home made patties made with YOUR choice of minced meat, YOUR choice of herbs and spices, and YOUR choice of flavourings.

 Yet so many people I know continue to buy packaged burgers, convinced that they don’t have time to make their own, or that they ‘can’t cook’.
 They couldn’t be more wrong!
 How long does it take to go to the shop?
 And find what you want?
-And compare prices and ingredients?
-And queue up at the check-out?
+What about comparing prices and ingredients?
+And queueing up at the check-out?
 It’s loooooong!
 So why not spend 10 minutes making your own and enjoying truly low carb, healthy and delicious burgers, at a fraction of the cost!

-The key ingredients for my low carb healthy cheese burgers.
+The key ingredients for low carb healthy cheese burgers.

 Let’s look at what’s involved.

 That’s everything.
 Using my trusted one-bowl method, everything is thrown into it in no particular order.
 Then just put on some disposable gloves (optional but recommended) and work it… work it…work it, (for about 2 minutes) until it’s all mixed nicely.
 Finally, pan fry in a bit of olive oil and butter, top with cheese, melt under a hot grill and serve.
-I served mine with bacon rashers and peperonata.
+I served my low carb healthy cheese burgers with bacon rashers and peperonata.

 The recipe is for 4 large burgers.
 To intensify their flavour, I prepare the patties the day before I intend to cook them and I leave them in the fridge, covered with cling film, until a couple of hours before I pan fry them.